(Redirected from Endy Chavez)

 - Born February 7, 1978 in Valencia, Carabobo, Venezuela

-A native of Venezuela, he signed his first professional contract with the New York Mets organization and first played organized baseball in the Dominican Summer League in 1996.
-After sporting a glittering .354 batting average in 48 games, he was promoted to the United States in 1997.
-He kept up the solid batting averages in the minors, but with little power and few runs batted in.
-In 2000, he scored 84 runs for the Class A St. Lucie Mets of the Florida State League, thanks to 129 hits and 47 bases on balls; he also stole 38 bases in 111 games that year, but, since the Mets failed to add his name to their Major League roster, he was selected by the Kansas City Royals in the 2000 Rule V Draft.
+Endy signed his first professional contract with the New York Mets and got his first taste of organized ball in the Dominican Summer League in 1996.
+After sporting a glittering .354 average in 48 games, he was promoted to the United States in 1997.
+He kept up the solid hitting in the minors, but with little power and few runs batted in.
+In 2000, he scored 84 runs for the Class A St. Lucie Mets of the Florida State League, thanks to 129 hits and 47 walks; he also stole 38 bases in 111 games but, since the Mets failed to add his name to their Major League roster, he was selected by the Kansas City Royals in the 2000 Rule V Draft.

-Chavez failed to earn a spot with the Royals at their 2001 spring training, but he showed enough promise for the Royals to offer minor league outfielder Michael Curry to the Mets in order to keep Chavez in their organization.
+Chávez failed to earn a spot with the Royals at their 2001 spring training, but he showed enough promise for the Royals to offer minor league outfielder Michael Curry to the Mets in order to keep him.
 Starting the season with the AA Wichita Wranglers, he hit .298 in 43 games to earn a promotion to the American League.
-He made his debut on May 29th, but only hit .208 in 29 games and only scored 4 runs.
+He made his debut on May 29th, but only hit .208 in 29 games, scoring 4 runs.
 That sent him back to the AAA Omaha Royals for the rest of the year, where he hit an excellent .337 in 23 games.
-However, the Royals placed him on waivers in December to open a spot on their major league roster and he was claimed by the Detroit Tigers on December 20th.
-He barely made it to the opening of spring training with his new team before being put on waivers a second time on February 22nd, 2002.
-The Montreal Expos, who up to that point had been prevented by the threat of contraction from adding players to their minor league roster, picked up Chavez to beef up their AAA line-up.
+The Royals placed him on waivers in December to open a spot on their major league roster and he was claimed by the Detroit Tigers on December 20th.
+He barely made it to the opening of spring training before being put on waivers a second time on February 22nd, 2002.
+The Montreal Expos, who up to that point had been prevented by the threat of contraction from adding players to their minor league roster, picked up Chávez to beef up their AAA lineup.
 Newly-appointed Expos General Manager Omar Minaya knew Chavez well from his days as assistant GM of the Mets and may well have asked the Tigers to make him available.

-After the 2009 season, Chavez signed as a free agent with the Texas Rangers but missed all of 2010 because of injuries.
-It took him a while to get back into playing shape following the previous season's injury, then when he had been promoted to the AAA Oklahoma City 89ers on July 8th, he suffered a right knee strain that ended his season.
-He made a strong comeback with the Rangers in 2011.
-He hit .301 in 83 games and displaced Julio Borbon in the role of defensive centerfielder for Texas.
-He returned to the postseason, but was used strictly in a back-up role, going 0 for 4 in the ALCS and 0 for 1 in 3 games as the Rangers lost the 2011 World Series to the St. Louis Cardinals in 7 games.
-However, Texas was loaded with outfielders who could play centerfield, between Josh Hamilton, Borbon, Craig Gentry and Leonys Martin, so Chavez did not fit into longer term plans in spite of his good play.
-On December 18th, he signed a contract with the Baltimore Orioles, where he was to be used as Adam Jones' back-up in centerfield in 2012, hitting only .203 in 64 games.
+Texas was loaded with outfielders who could play center field, between Josh Hamilton, Borbon, Craig Gentry and Leonys Martin, so Chávez did not fit into longer term plans in spite of his good play.
+On December 18th, he signed a contract with the Baltimore Orioles, where he was to be used as Adam Jones' back-up in center field in 2012, hitting only .203 in 64 games.
 He moved back to the Seattle Mariners in 2013 and bounced back, with a .267 batting average (but an OBP of only .290) in 97 games and 266 at-bats, his highest totals in both categories since 2008.
 He played one final season for the Mariners in 2014, when he hit .276 in 80 games.
 He spent a few seasons in independent ball and Mexico, retiring following a season with the Somerset Patriots of the Atlantic League in 2018.

 Endy seemed to embody the ideal lead-off hitter, but was actually more suited to other roles.
-He tended to be disliked by sabermetricians because his low on-base percentage made him a much less useful player than his tools would suggest.
-However, he was an excellent hitter for average in the minor leagues, and a better-than-average defensive outfielder with a good arm and excellent speed.
+He tended to be loathed by sabermetricians because his low on-base percentage made him a much less useful player than his tools would suggest.
+He was an excellent hitter for average in the minor leagues, and a better-than-average defensive outfielder with a good arm and excellent speed.
 When his managers were able to resist the temptation to place him in the lead-off spot, he was a decent line-drive hitter who could also pinch hit, run and defend.
 Over his career, he hit left-handers better than right-handers, something which increased his value as a pinch hitter.